[Exclusive] New EU sanctions to hit Belarusian oligarchs

 New EU sanctions to hit Belarusian oligarchs

-Regime-linked Belarusian firms and tycoons are to face new sanctions, while meetings with Belarusian officials are to be cut to a bare minimum, the EU has said.
+Regime-linked Belarusian firms and tycoons are to face new sanctions, while meetings with Belarusian officials are being cut to a bare minimum, the EU has said.

 "These sanctions should go not only to individuals [officials], but also to entrepreneurs and firms," EU foreign relations chief Josep Borrell said in Brussels on Thursday (19 November), after speaking with foreign ministers by video-link.